UniversalDependencies/docs/_fi-overview/extra.md

 ~~~

 However, it should be noted that all subordinate clauses themselves
 are not dependents of the main verb.
-As discussed in Section 2.10,
+As discussed in the documentation
-clausal complements can depend on nouns, pronouns or adverbs.
-Similar
+for [ccomp](), clausal complements can depend on nouns, pronouns or
-situations can occur with subordinate clauses that are modifiers, and
+adverbs.
+Similar situations can occur with subordinate clauses that
-they are also analyzed similarly.
-Most commonly this occurs with the
+are modifiers, and they are also analyzed similarly.
+Most commonly
-pronoun *se* "it".
+this occurs with the pronoun *se* "it".

 <!-- fname:se_kun.pdf -->
 ~~~ sdparse